This is the mother load of Star Wars themed party ideas! There's food ideas, decorations and a fun star wars party game with pool noodle light sabers.

-My nephew turned five last week and he requested a Star Wars themed birthday party.
-I know almost nothing about Star Wars, but I was eager to jump on board anyway.
-I love a good party, and like I mentioned here, most of my husband's family is kind of obsessed with Star Wars, so I'm slowly picking up on everything.
+When my nephew turned five, he requested a Star Wars themed party.
+I knew almost nothing about Star Wars, but I was eager to jump on board help throw this party anyway.
+My husband's family is obsessed with Star Wars, so I'm slowly learning all the references and details.
 By our 50th anniversary, I'm sure I'll be an expert.
-Maybe my sis-in-law and I went overboard?
+Maybe my sister and I went overboard planning this party.
 Okay, yes, we did.
-We had fun making everything though, and the party was a blast so it was more than worth it.
+We had fun making everything though, and it was a blast, so it was more than worth it.

 Isn't that silver sugar pretty?
 We tried drawing on it with black frosting but it was kind of a mess, and they were so nice just like that.
 So, take our word for it, they're Death Stars.